playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 ### Punctual

 The punctual light source shape is an infinitesimally small point.
 This is the default light source shape and is a less physically correct, but relatively low cost approximation of a light source.
 The other light source shapes are more costly to render but will give more correct ligthing and specular reflections.
-Examples given in [table](#use-cases) below.

 ### Rectangle

 The rectangle light source shape is a flat 4 sided shape with a specified width and height.
-Examples given in [table](#use-cases) below.

 ### Disk

 The disk light source shape is a round and flat light shape with a specified radius.
-Examples given in [table](#use-cases) below.

 ### Sphere

 The sphere light source shape is ball shaped with a specified radius.
-Examples given in [table](#use-cases) below.

 ![Shapes][7]